metio/terraform-provider-k8s/docs/data-sources/elasticache_services_k8s_aws_user_group_v1alpha1_manifest.md

 Optional:

 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
 - `user_i_ds` (List of String) The list of user IDs that belong to the user group.

 <a id="nestedatt--spec--tags"></a>